 (a) define in such manner as may be prescribed by the regulations the area to which the scheme is to apply;

-(b) specify the local government to be responsible for enforcing the observance of the scheme, and for the execution of any works which, under the scheme or this Act, are to be executed by a local government;
+(b) specify the local government to be responsible for enforcing the observance of the scheme, and for the execution of any works which, under the scheme or this Act, are to be executed by a local government.

+[(c), (d), (e) deleted]

+(2A) A local planning scheme may —

-(c) provide for matters which may be dealt with by general provisions prescribed under section 256;
+(a) supplement provisions prescribed under section 256; and

-(d) otherwise supplement, exclude or vary the general provisions to the extent approved by the Minister; and

-(e) deal with any special circumstances or contingencies for which adequate provision is not made by the general provisions.
+(b) deal with any special circumstances or contingencies for which adequate provisions are not prescribed under section 256.

 (2) Where land included in a local planning scheme is in the districts of more than one local government, or is in the district of a local government by which the scheme was not prepared, the responsible authority in relation to the local planning scheme may be one of those local governments, or for certain purposes of the scheme one local government, and for other purposes of the scheme another local government.

+[Section 73 amended by No. 28 of 2010 s.
+55.]

 74. Local planning scheme may be repealed

 A local planning scheme may be repealed by —